vacu9708/Study-records/Web development/Auth/readme.md

 ## Why use refresh tokens to reissue access tokens
 Unlike session objects that can be revoked as the server wants, access tokens cannot be revoked until it expires because the decoupling is why access tokens are used.<br>
+Having an access token blacklist to search is no more than using the session login and meaningless.<br>
 This is why access tokens are short-lived.
 However, it is inconvenient and disruptive to UX to ask the user to re-authenticate every time the access token expires.<br>
 Therefore, use refresh tokens so that users can maintain the login state without needing to login again while users are using the service.<br>